DarrelASandbox/playground-security/README.md

   - [MDN - CSP](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP)
   - Is an added layer of security that helps to detect and mitigate certain types of attacks, including XSS and data injection attacks.
   - To enable CSP, you need to configure your web server to return the Content-Security-Policy HTTP header.
-  - Browsers that don't support it still work with servers that implement it, and vice-versa: browsers that don't support CSP simply ignore it, functioning as usual, defaulting to the standard same-orign policy for web content.
+  - Browsers that don't support it still work with servers that implement it, and vice-versa: browsers that don't support CSP simply ignore it, functioning as usual, defaulting to the standard same-origin policy for web content.
   - **Mitigating XSS**
     - CSP makes it possible for server administrators to reduce or eliminate the vectors by which XSS can occur by specifying the domains that the browser should consider to be valid sources of executable scripts.
     - A CSP compatible browser will then only execute scripts loaded in source files received from those whitelisted domains, ignoring all other script (including inline scripts and event-handling HTML attributes).